 - Candidate registration lists.

 What does this mean to the Board, Manager, and Association Members: The Legislature has expanded the records of an Association to include the above documents.
-While there is fear of identity theft from the signatures on the voter envelopes, Association should keep an eye on the inspections to ensure that members are not “snapping a selfie” of the envelope to get the signatures of other members.
+While there is a fear of identity theft from the signatures on the voter envelopes, Association should keep an eye on the inspections to ensure that members are not “snapping a selfie” of the envelope to get the signatures of other members.

 Added Section to the Civil Code 5910.1